cgenglab/website/content/en/publication/sca23_pbd/index.md

 publication_short: PACMCGIT jounrnal (SCA 2023)

 abstract:
-  "Skinning transformations allow digital characters to be animated with minimal user inputs.
-Physics simulations can improve the detailed dynamic movement of the animated character; however, such details are typically added in the post-processing stage after the overall animation is specified.
+  "Skinning transformations enable digital characters to be animated with minimal user input.
+Physics simulations can improve the detailed dynamic movement of an animated character; however, such details are typically added in the post-processing stage after the overall animation is specified.
 We propose a novel interactive framework that unifies skinning transformations and kinematic simulations using position-based dynamics (PBD).
 Our framework allows an arbitrarily skinned character to be partially manipulated by the user, and a kinematic physics solver automatically complements the behavior of the entire character.
-We achieve this by introducing new steps in the PBD algorithm, (i) lightweight optimization to identify the skinning transformations, which is similar to inverse kinematics, and (ii) a position-based constraint to restrict the PBD solver in the complementary subspace of the skinning deformation.
-Our method combines the best of the two methods: the controllability and shape preservation of the skinning transformation and the efficiency, simplicity, and unconditional stability of the PBD solver.
-Our interface allows novices to create vibrant animations without the need for tedious editing."
+This is achieved by introducing new steps into the PBD algorithm: (i) lightweight optimization to identify the skinning transformations, which is similar to inverse kinematics, and (ii) a position-based constraint to restrict the PBD solver to the complementary subspace of the skinning deformation.
+Our method combines the best of the two methods: the controllability and shape preservation of the skinning transformation, and the efficiency, simplicity, and unconditional stability of the PBD solver.
+Our interface allows novices to create vibrant animations without tedious editing."

 # Summary.
 An optional shortened abstract.
 summary: PACMCGIT journal (SCA 2023)

 tags:
-- Computational Fabrication
-- Geometry Processing
-- Rendering
+- Physics Simulation
 featured: false

 links:
 - name: Project Page
   url: https://yoharol.github.io/pages/control_pbd/

+youtubeid: 6Sm_JwhTLKc

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.